twopin/CAMP/README.md

 ### Running CAMP

-1. To test the code, use the test data with the command `python -u train_CAMP.py ./test/example_data`.
+1. To test the code, use the test data with the command `python -u train_CAMP.py ./sample_data` for multi-objective prediction tasks or `python -u train_CAMP_binary.py ./sample_data` for binary prediction task.
 2. To reproduce the data described in the paper, please refer to the instructuion in "Data curation".